Web-Garden-Limited/web-garden-limited/index.md

 This was originally my first native iOS app built back in 2011 as a prototype for future medical app development.
 When it stopped working in 2015 due to an iOS update, I started to get emails from frustrated users, and I realised that a lot of people find it useful in managing their medical conditions.
 I then redeveloped it as a cross-platform (iOS and Android) app using Xamarin Forms and Grialkit.
 I have rebuilt the app once again in 2020 using Google Flutter.
 It has always been free, and now it is also <a href="https://github.com/dconlisk/bristol-stool-chart-flutter-app" target="_blank">100% open source and available to view on github</a>.

-<a href="https://guide-research.com" target="_blank">The Guide App</a>

-This is an app designed for users with memory impairments to help them in completing the activities of daily living.
-It uses speech and voice recognition to talk the user through the completion of a task if they are having trouble sequencing the steps required.
-It is being trialled with service users at the moment in Glasgow.

 <a href="https://github.com/dconlisk" target="_blank">My Github</a>

 I've recently moved this website and the Bristol Stool Chart site from a creaky old Umbraco 4 instance to GitHub Pages.
 Using markdown with Jekyll and pre-built themes is just so easy!
 It's free for one organisation site along with one site per repository.
 I highly recommend it.